evelyndeathtrap/Concord-/README.md

 if it's a plane of existence then users can live in these devices manifested realities

-I think this started with a bottle opener and a can
+I think this started with a bottle opener and a can (not author's idea)